WeasalCrafter/WeasalCrafter/README.md

 ### Hi there

-Check out my personal project I've been working on, PiRover
+Check out my personal project I've been working on, the PiRover

 or check out my code for the First Robotics 2024 Competition

+see my [website](https://loganfick.com/) for more of my projects and links!
 <!--
 **WeasalCrafter/WeasalCrafter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.